crownstone/website/_posts/2012-02-27-the-renormalization-group.md

 ---
 layout: post
-title: The renormalization group on networks, an introduction
+title: "The renormalization group on networks, an introduction"
-description:
+description: "The renormalization group, an interesting method from statistical physics."
 category:
 tags: []
 author: annevanrossum